-C8 Entrance exams
+~~ F C8 Entrance exams

-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?
+Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Consider if Submitted

-Submitted

-C8A SAT or ACT Х
+C8A SAT or ACT X

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

-C8A SAT Subject Tests only X
+C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2021, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+writing score will be used in the admissions process):

-C8B ACT with writing required --------- ------ --------- ---------- --
+C8B ACT with writing required

 C8B ACT with writing recommended

-C8B ACT with or without writing accepted
+C8B ACT with or without writing accepted X

-degree-seeking appli

-for Fall 2018 please indicate which ONE of the following applies (rega ardless of whether th ne Essay score will be
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2021 please indicate which ONE of the following applies (regardless of whether the Essay score will be in the admissions process:

-in the admissions process: Ī
+in the admissions process.

 C8B SAT with Essay component required

 C8B SAT with Essay component recommended

-C8B SAT with or without Essay component accepted X
+C8B SAT with or without Essay component accepted Х

-C8C Please indicate how your institution will use the SAT or ACT writing of component; check a ll that apply:
+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

 C8C SAT essay ACT essay

 C8C For admission

-C8C For placement
+C8C For placement X X

 C8C For advising

-In place of an application essay
+C8C In place of an application es ssay

 C8C

-As a validity check on the application essay
+As a validity check on the a pplication essay

-C8C No college policy as of now х х
+C8C No college policy as of now

-Not using essay component ^ ^
+C8C Not using essay component t

-100 1.151 doing coody component

-C8D In addition, does your institution use applicants' test scores for acad C8D Yes No emic advising?
+C8D In addition, does your institution use applicants' test scores for academic advising?

+- 11

+C8D Yes No

+• X
-C8E Latest date by which SAT or ACT scores must be received for fall- 01/15

-C8E Latest date by which SAT Subject Test scores must be received for 9 17 19
+Latest date by which SAT or ACT scores must be received for fall- term admission February 15 Latest date by which SAT Subject Test scores must be received for fall-term admission

-fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests a are recommended for or some students,
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or C8F

-C8F

-C8G Please indicate which tests your institution uses for placement (e.g., state test is):
+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-C8G SAT
+C8G X

-C8G ACT +
+C8G X

-C8G SAT Subject Tests +
+C8G SAT Subject Tests

-C8G AP +
+C8G

 C8G CLEP

 C8G Institutional Exam

 C8G State Exam (specify):

-Į.

 Freshman Profile

-nart-time first-time first-vear

-Provide percentages for ALL enrolled degree-seeking full-time and it

-Provide percentages for ALL enrolled, degree-seeking, full-time and particles (freshman) students enrolled in Fall 2016, including students who begin acan organico dunind o
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2019, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-(freshman) students enrolled in Fall 2016, including students who beg ents

-ents.

-(freshman) students enrolled in Fall 2016, including students who beg ents.

-(freshman) students enrolled in Fall 2016, including students who beg ents.

-C9 Percent submitting SAT scores 69% Number submitting SAT scores 1101 C9 Percent submitting ACT scores 49% Number submitting ACT scores 782 using the College Board's concordance tools and tables (sat.org/concordance).

-submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2019 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-Do convert New SAT scores (2016) to Old SAT scores
+If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+For example: